Kingxukai/linux/Documentation/hid/intel-ish-hid.rst

 HID Sensor Hub MFD and IIO sensor drivers
 -----------------------------------------

-The functionality in these drivers is the same as an external sensor hub.
+The functionality in these drivers is the woke same as an external sensor hub.
 Refer to
 Documentation/hid/hid-sensor.rst for HID sensor Documentation/ABI/testing/sysfs-bus-iio for IIO ABIs to user space.